 - Collaborative law: The couple and their respective attorneys work together to decide all the terms of the divorce.
 This work can be intensive and in the event court is still needed, both parties must hire new counsel.

 These ADR options (and others) are often less costly and time-consuming for the divorcing couple—along with giving them greater control over the entire process.
+With so much experience handling divorce in New York, our firm understands how these methods can be quite beneficial to you and your family.
+We can help.
 To further explore your options, contact The Law Offices of Susan A. Kassel, P.C. for a consultation.